- Minister of Housing and Community Development

 - First elected in 2007

-Mohinder Saran is a well-known community activist who was elected to represent the people of The Maples in the provincial elections of 2007 and 2011.
-In 2009 he became a Legislative Assistant responsible for the premier’s office.
-He became Government Whip in November 2014, and previously served as the Deputy Chairperson of the Committees of the Whole House.
+Mohinder Saran is a well-known community activist who was elected to represent the people of The Maples in the provincial election of 2007 and was re-elected in 2011.
+In 2009 he became a Legislative Assistant responsible for the premier’s office and the Deputy Chairperson of the Committees of the Whole House.
 He was first appointed to cabinet on April 29, 2015 to serve as the Minister of Housing and Community Development.

 The former Chief Power Engineer for Manitoba Infrastructure and Transportation at Red River College, Mohinder was also a member of the Power Engineering Advisory Committee, as well as the former president of the Sikh Society of Manitoba and helped establish the first Gurdwara in the province.
 Further, he is a former director and vice-president of the India Association, and was active in Folklorama during that time.